ProjectLibertyLabs/gateway/docs/src/Troubleshooting.md

 Look in these logs for any errors or warnings.
 If you see any, they will give you a clue as to what went wrong.

-Use the block number to look up the transaction on the [Polkadot blockchain explorer](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2F0.rpc.testnet.amplica.io#/explorer).
+Find the block number that corresponds with the error in the log, and then use that block number to look up the transaction on the [Polkadot blockchain explorer](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2F0.rpc.testnet.amplica.io#/explorer).
 This will give you more information about the transaction and the error that occurred.

 <!-- {{#png-embed ./src/PolkadotBlockExplorer.png Polkadot Block Explorer}} -->